-To schedule an appointment to talk with a Counselor please email [email protected] or text or call one of the Counselors listed below:
+To schedule an appointment to talk with a Counselor please email [email protected].
+Appointments are available in person or virtual.

-If you are experiencing an emergency or are in crisis and need immediate support call the Rockland County Behavioral Health Response Team (845) 517-0400 or 911.
+If you are experiencing an emergency or are in crisis and need immediate support call the Rockland County Behavioral Health Response Team (845) 517-0400, The Suicide & Crisis Lifeline at 988, or 911.
 Please note that Counselors are only available during normal office hours.

 24/7 Additional Hotline Support that may be useful to you at this time:

 - The Rockland County Center for Safety and Change offers support for survivors of domestic violence and sexual assault and can be reached at (845) 634-3344 or by texting (845) 286-4997

 - The Suicide & Crisis Lifeline can be reached at 988.